-1. The fundamental concepts of fluid mechanics and knowledge of fluid and its properties,

-- 2. The knowledge of parameters of fluid statics, pressure transducers and pressures on plane and curved surfaces, stability of immersed and floating bodies. - 3.
+- 1. The fundamental concepts of fluid mechanics and knowledge of fluid and its properties, types of fluid flows, 3D fluid flow, etc. - 2.
+The knowledge of parameters of fluid statics, Pressures on plane and curved surfaces, stability of immersed and floating bodies. - 3.
 Understand the various aspects of Laminar and Turbulent Flow. - 4.
-The ability to carry out dimensional analysis and control volume analysis in fluid mechanics.
+The ability to carry out dimensional analysis in fluid mechanics.